-Fire Incompatibility Welding electrodes should not be allowed to come into contact with strong acids or other substances which are corrosive to metals.
-Welding arc and metal sparks can ignite combustibles. ---------------------- ---
+Welding electrodes should not be allowed to come into contact with strong acids or other substances which are corrosive to metals.
+Welding arc and metal sparks can ignite combustibles. ds or other substances which are corrosive to --- ---

 Advice for firefighters